Ibraaaheeeem/alx-low_level_programming/0x00-hello_world/README.md

 2-assembler: This script assembles the c program to generate a .s file
 3-name: This script takes a c-program and creates an executable named cisfun 4-puts.c: This script prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+5-printf.c: This script prints a string using printf function with a newline